All Books

 But even if Binti achieves this remarkable feat, it's not the end of her story.
 For this lone Himba woman, now bonded with a Medusa and forever changed by this bond, still must find a way to survive and thrive at Oomza University amid swirling interspecies biases.
 And eventually, she must return home to test the strength of the fragile peace she worked so hard to win.

-Collected now for the first time in omnibus form—and introducing a new Binti story—follow Binti's journey in this groundbreaking sci-fi trilogy. - Out of Body
+Collected now for the first time in omnibus form—and introducing a new Binti story—follow Binti's journey in this groundbreaking sci-fi trilogy. - The Partner Plot

 - Good Dirt: A Novel